mainsail-crew/mainsail/docs/installation.md

 ```

 After you install Klipper with its dependencies you have to change the location
-of the `printer.cfg`.
+of the `printer.cfg` and add the UDS.
 This is definied in the `/etc/default/klipper` file.
-To edit
-this file type:
+To edit this file type:
 ```
 sudo nano /etc/default/klipper
 ```